The Complete Person

-People can also hold stress and emotions as tension in their body.
-In eastern theory “Form follows Qi”, this means if the movement of your Qi (body’s energy) is blocked or circulates poorly, say because of poor posture or long hours hunched over a computer, this can create pain and tension.
-Over longer periods of time this can affect how you hold your body day-to-day.
-Massage can help improve the circulation of Qi in the body and help to release tension.
+In Eastern theory, “Form follows Qi”.
+This means if the movement of your Qi (body’s energy) is blocked or circulates poorly, say because of poor posture, long hours hunched over a computer or even from excessive emotions or stress, this can create pain & tension.
+Over longer periods of time it can even affect how you hold your body day-to-day.
+Massage improves the circulation of Qi in the body and helps in reducing tension.

-The entire body is connected and the meridian system in acupuncture facilitates the flow of Qi as well as connecting the external body with the internal organ systems.
-Acupuncture – including all components of treatment (needling, cupping and warming/moxa) have the ability to effect the body in both physiological and through our body’s energy (Qi) helping to relieve pain and improve our health.
+The entire body is connected and the meridian system in acupuncture facilitates the flow of Qi as well as connecting the external body with the internal organs.
+Acupuncture & Acupressure – including different components of traditional Chinese treatments (acupoints, cupping and warming/moxa) have the ability to have a positive effect on the body both physiologically and through our body’s energy (Qi), helping to relieve pain and improve our health.

 From Shiatsu’s 4 elements for good health

 - Good Thoughts (So)

 It’s not easy or always possible to juggle everything and achieve that perfect balance, but keeping these 4 elements in mind can help keep you on the right track.